schoolofdevops/kubernetes-labguide/chapters/eks_deploy_apps.md

 * db
 * result

-⠀
 ## Project Specs

+* Clone the code with `git clone https://github.com/initcron/k8s-code.git` and switch to `k8s-code/projects/instavote/dev` path.
 * Apply the deployment and service code for the applications marked as ready
 * Complete the code for deployments and services marked as TODO
 * Apply the definitions that you have completed
 * Validate the application workflow is operational by loading vote and result applications from the browser
-* Set up ingress controller and add ingress rules so that you are able to access the apps using domain names e.g. vote.example.com and result.example.com

 ⠀
 Following table depicts the state of readiness of the above services.